hoangvvo/llm-sdk/README.md

 The specification serves as the basis to implement the unified LLM SDK in different programming languages.
 The specification is expressed using JSON schema and can be found in [schema.json](./schema/schema.json).

-Implementations in different programming languages should adhere to this specification but may adapt it to the idioms of the respective language or provide additional functionalities.
+Implementations in different programming languages should adhere to this specification strictly (e.g., naming conventions, method signatures, etc.).
+Each implementation may provide additional features.

 ## Implementations